dongmeic/RTP/data/ReadMe.md

 ### 1. DEQ 303d Listed Streams

 The Department of Environmental Quality (DEQ) lists water bodies with limited water quality that need TMDLs (Total Maximum Daily Loads), [303(d) list](https://www.deq.state.or.us/wq/assessment/rpt2010/search.asp#db).
 The data was downloaded from the [Oregon Spatial Data Library](https://spatialdata.oregonexplorer.info/geoportal/details;id=7bee41a81cdb4eb99d71cdd2217ee3da).
-The streams with a listing status 'Cat 5: Water quality limited, 303(d) list, TMDL needed' or '303(d)' are included in the GIS analysis, although duplicated geometry founded in these assessments, which won't affect the analysis results.
+The streams with a listing status 'Cat 5: Water quality limited, 303(d) list, TMDL needed' or '303(d)' are included in the GIS analysis (see the script [water_quality_303(d).ipynb](https://github.com/dongmeic/RTP/blob/main/data/water_quality_303(d).ipynb)), although duplicated geometry founded in these assessments, which won't affect the analysis results.
 The data was not clipped into the CLMPO area.

 ### 2. Southern Willamette Valley Groundwater Management Area